scalar-labs/helm-charts/docs/getting-started-monitoring.md

                         +---------+
 ```

 ## Step 1.
-Start minikube
+Start a Kubernetes cluster

-First, you need to prepare a `minikube` environment according to [Getting Started with Scalar Helm Charts](./getting-started-scalar-helm-charts.md).
-If you have already started the `minikube`, you can skip this step.
+First, you need to prepare a Kubernetes cluster.
+If you use a **minikube** environment, please refer to the [Getting Started with Scalar Helm Charts](./getting-started-scalar-helm-charts.md).
+If you have already started a Kubernetes cluster, you can skip this step.

 ## Step 2.
 Prepare a custom values file